mrichards42/xword/doc/solving.md

 ### Circles ###

-As a legacy holdover from Across Lite, typing an asterisk (\*) will toggle a circle in the current square.
+Typing an asterisk (\*) will toggle a circle in the current square.

 [^1]: A few reserved characters are not allowed to be entered as text: <code>: . [ </code>and<code> *</code>